Dead Man's Folly: Literary significance and reception

 Anthony Quinton began his review column in the Times Literary Supplement of 21 December 1956, writing, "Miss Agatha Christie's new Poirot story comes first in this review because of this author's reputation and not on its own merits, which are disappointingly slight.
 They consist almost wholly in the appearance yet once more of certain profoundly familiar persons, scenes and devices.
 Poirot is on hand with his superb English, based, one supposes, on the middle line in the French lessons in the Children's Encyclopaedia, but the little grey cells are rather subdued."
 He set up the basics of the plot and then continued, "The solution is of the colossal ingenuity we have been conditioned to expect but a number of the necessary red herrings are either unexplained or a little too grossly ad hoc.
 People are never candid about their vices so there is no need to take seriously the protestations of detective addicts about their concern with the sheer logic of their favourite reading.
 What should be the real appeal of Dead Man's Folly, however, is not much better than its logic.
 The scene is really excessively commonplace, there are too many characters and they are very, very flat."

 The anonymous review in The Times of 15 November 1956, was also somewhat damning; "Dead Man's Folly is not Miss Agatha Christie at her best.
 The murder and the solution of it are ingenious, but then, with Miss Christie, they always are, and it is pleasant to watch M. Hercule Poirot at work again.
 The character drawing is flat and facile, however, and the dialogue, always Miss Christie's weak point, disastrous."

-Maurice Richardson of The Observer (18 November 1956) pointed out the similarity between the house portrayed in the book and Christie's own and summed up, "Stunning but not unguessable solution.
+Maurice Richardson of The Observer (18 November 1956) pointed out the similarity between the house portrayed in the book and Christie's own (Greenway Estate) and summed up, "Stunning but not unguessable solution.
 Nowhere near a vintage Christie but quite a pleasing table-read."

 Robert Barnard: "Highly traditional recipe, but not done with the same conviction as in the thirties.
 Nobody much is what they seem, and old sins cast long shadows.
 Mrs Oliver looms large here, as she was frequently to do from now on, both in Poirot books and in others."